 Cinnamon and Rosemary.

-To make pumpkin hummus You'll need a food processor a blender.
-We like making hummus in large batches because we always make good use of leftovers on sandwiches or buddha bowls, so we like using a large food processor or blender, both if you are planning to make a small portion you can easily make it on a nutribullet or immersion blender.
+To make pumpkin hummus, You'll need a food processor and a blender.
+We like making hummus in large batches because we always make good use of leftovers on sandwiches (like you would with a chickpea-baed vegan "tuna" salad, or buddha bowls), so we like using a large food processor or blender if you are planning to make a small portion you can easily make it on a nutribullet or immersion blender.

 If you choose to use freshly roasted pumpkin, I recommend roasting it with a garlic head, olive oil, and rosemary sprigs, so the flavors get even more complex.

 Step 1.
-Optionally roast the pumpkin wedges and garlic head in the oven, otherwise use unsweetened pumpkin purée.
+Optionally roast the pumpkin wedges and garlic head in the oven or use air-fryer acorn squash; otherwise, use unsweetened pumpkin purée.

 A faster option is simply to heat the olive oil in a small saucepan over medium heat.
-Add garlic and rosemary sprig (whole) and sauté for 1-2 minutes until slightly brown and allow the flavors to infuse the oil.
+Add garlic, rosemary sprig (whole), and sauté for 1-2 minutes until slightly brown and allow the flavors to infuse the oil.

 Step 2.
-Blend all the ingredients on a food processor.
+Blend all the ingredients in a food processor.

 Step 3.
 Adjust the seasonings and liquids to ensure you have creamy pumpkin hummus until you reach the desired consistency.
 You might have to scrape down the sides of the food processor.